History of the site

 Port Cygnet Cannery

-This is the context in which a local family is establishing the Port Cygnet Cannery as a hub of interconnected food, beverage and agriculture related businesses, established with the local community in mind and as its focus.
+This is the context in which a local family has founded the Port Cygnet Cannery as a hub of interconnected food, beverage and agriculture related businesses, established with the local community in mind and as its focus.
 While this iteration for the Cannery is formally a business rather than a cooperative, it is very much in the same vein as the original - a social enterprise with a strong sense of purpose.

 Our intention is simple enough – we want to encourage and support prosperity, quality of life and strength of community for the people of the area, with a particular focus on those who seek to make a living from the land.
 We want to encourage small farm agriculture and related producers by supporting their people, products and businesses.
 And we want to promote them to the Tasmanian community and to visitors from around the world.